 It’ s nice that the EOS R5 can use any existing batteries of the EOS 5D/ 7D series.
 The somewhat newer LP-E6N batteries, of which I fortunately already own three, can even be charged in the camera via USB-C, the current LP-E6NH, which comes with the camera and has a slightly higher capacity, anyway.
 With the even older LP-E6 batteries, this is probably not possible.

 As I wrote above, the camera can also be charged or operated via USB-C. But for this it needs a power supply unit with PD - (Power-Delivery) - function.
-Therefore I ordered the USB C charger AUKEY 72W*, which allows the simultaneous charging of a mobile phone and a tablet via 2 additionally integrated USB sockets.
+I therefore ordered the Anker PowerPort 5-Port USB C Charger 60W*, which allows simultaneous charging of multiple devices like mobile phones or tablets via 4 additional integrated USB-A sockets.

 The EOS R5 features two memory card slots.
 In the SD card slot, I use my existing 128GB SD cards.
 But if speed is important or if you want to film in 8K-RAW, even the fastest SD UHS-II cards are not fast enough and a new CFexpress Card is needed.